 Data collection has been an innocuous by-product of the increased usage of user-centric technology.
 In this day and age of high-stakes competition, how companies make use of their data banks can make or break their business.
 User data is getting incredibly valuable owing to its significance in predicting user behavior and thereby unlocking opportunities.

-Deloitte’s Analytics Advantage survey reported that many professionals believe that analytics promotes better decision making (49%), ensures enablement of key strategic initiatives (16%), and fosters better relationships with customers and business partners (10%).
+Deloitte’s Analytics Advantage survey reported that many professionals believe that analytics in enterprise apps promotes better decision making (49%), ensures enablement of key strategic initiatives (16%), and fosters better relationships with customers and business partners (10%).

 A Forbes Insights report revealed how 86% of companies that conducted predictive marketing exercises for at least 2 years witnessed “increased return on investment as a result of their predictive marketing”.